- » Focus and Scope

 Publication Frequency

 Journal Communication Spectrum is published twice a year every February and August.
 Authors can submit their article anytime throughout the year.
-Submission Deadline on November 30 for the February-July issue, and May 31 for the August-January issue.
-Exceptional for the special issue.

 Open Access Policy